iiroj/iiro.fi/src/pages/2017-04-30---scss-material-colors/index.md

 }
 ````

-What happens here is that the function `Blue()` takes an argument `$lightness` (defaulting to _500_), looks up from the `$map` if a matching color is available, and then returns the color converted by `adjustedColor()`.
-I'll get to that later.
+What happens here is that the function `Blue()` takes an argument `$lightness` (defaulting to _500_), looks up from the `$map` if a matching color is available, and then returns the converted color.

 The map contains lightness values as defined in the Material Design palettes.
 I decided that instead of specifying them by hand, I'll use SCSS's built-in color functions for mixing the base color with either _black_ or _white_.
-The highlight colors are additionally saturated a bit more.
+The highlight colors are also a bit more saturated.

 ----